gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 }
 ```

-some other example URLs to access this service are:
+Some other example URLs to access this same service are:

 *  using prepared query 105 passing parm "Gerald" and "kace.com"
  http://k1000/common/jkuery.php?id=105&query_type=sqlp&p1=Gerald&p2=kace.com